 Acute angles at feature edges inside the domain are extremely challenging for the meshing process and they shall be avoided at all costs.
 Let me elaborate on what kind of problems they cause and how to avoid such problems:

-• By approaching an acute feature edge, the cell size shall be smaller and smaller to ensure that it nicely fits the mesh to the geometry without distorting the mesh too much.
+- By approaching an acute feature edge, the cell size shall be smaller and smaller to ensure that it nicely fits the mesh to the geometry without distorting the mesh too much.
 A good rule of thumb that serves quite well here is: If the angle is smaller than 150 degrees it is fine to keep the feature edge.
 Otherwise, it is much better to create a fillet there.
-Please check our previous post for more information (Karlo geometry).
+Please check our previous post for more information (5 Tips And Tricks For A High Quality Meshing Process).

 Feature edges, detected as artifacts of low-quality input geometry, are the worst enemy in achieving a smooth meshing and CFD experience.
 They make the mesher conform to the non-existing features at the cost of reducing mesh quality, where it is not necessary.
 This also does not help the solver converge quickly and generate accurate results.
 Fortunately, these kinds of problems are by far the easiest to solve, by using our CAD-to-surface triangulation interface, capturing only the feature edges existing in the original CAD data.